 - Short-term OTM call options sold periodically against the long call

-The primary purpose of the poor man’s covered call is income generation while reducing the capital requirement compared to traditional covered calls.
+The primary purpose of this strategy is income generation while reducing the capital requirement compared to traditional covered calls.
 It allows traders to participate in a covered call-like strategy at a fraction of the cost, hence the name “poor man’s covered call.”

-Market Outlook & When To Use Poor Man’s Covered Call Strategy
+Market Outlook & When To Use The Poor Man’s Covered Call Strategy

 - The underlying asset will remain stable or increase slightly in price